harsha1203/Cement-Strength-Prediction/README.md

 Project on Cement Strength Prediction here we predicted the strengh of the cement based on its relative features

-# IDE involved is pycharm and jupyter
+#IDE involved is pycharm and jupyter

-# deployed in flask and google cloud platform
+#Deployed in flask and google cloud platform